Simple Seabass With Broccolini, Zucchini, And Onion In A Lemon-Butter Sauce

 - Pat the fillets dry, score 3 slits on the skin side so the fish doesn't curl while cooking, then season with salt and freshly ground pepper.

-- In a large pan over medium heat, melt the butter, then add the onions, and zucchini.
+- In a large pan over medium heat, melt the butter, then add the onions, zucchini, and fresh thyme.
+Cook for 2-3 minutes.

 - In another large pan, heat the olive oil and butter over medium-high heat for about 30 seconds.

-- Then add the fish, skin-side down, for 3–4 minutes, until golden.
-Flip and cook for another 2 minutes to finish.
+- Add the fish, skin-side down, for 3–4 minutes, until golden.
+Flip and cook for 2 more minutes to finish.

 Lemon-Butter Sauce